thetimmorland/summersailing.ca/registration.md

 permalink: /registration/
 ---

-<h2><a href="https://secure.e-registernow.com/cgi-bin/mkpayment.cgi?state=3332">Click Here To Register For 2019</a></h2>
+<h2><a href="https://secure.e-registernow.com/cgi-bin/mkpayment.cgi?state=3462">Click Here To Register For 2020</a></h2>

 Registration for the summer of 2019 is open now.
 The more popular sessions fill up quickly and you are advised to sign up early to avoid disappointment.

-# New in 2019
+# New in 2020

-* In preivous years we have offered early drop off and late pick up services free of charge.
-With program operating costs increasing, in 2019 there is a small charge for these services.
-* If the course you wich to enroll on is sold out you may now add your name to a wait list in case a cancellation becomes available.
+* We would like to promote youth sailing as an activity that extends beyond the two months of the summer holiday from school.
+Our sailing facitily operates from the start of May through to the middle of October, why not consider joining us for Spring training on Sunday afternoons.

 # Discounts